mklump/codeguild_pythoncamp/README.md

 # codeguild_pythoncamp
-Python, JavaScript, HTML5, CSS3, SQL, Django complete at PDX Code Guild for conquering the LAMP stack code school.
+Python, JavaScript, HTML5, CSS3, SQL, Django completed at the PDX Code Guild for conquering the LAMP stack while at code school.